Querencia

+The Grijalba/HarperCollins Spanish-English English-Spanish Dictionary (1999) translates the word into English as a) lair, haunt (adding that in bullfighting it means the bull's favorite spot, home ground, haunt); and b) homing instinct or (figuratively) homesickness, longing for home.
+The phrase buscar [to look for] la querencia can be translated as "to head for home."

 In bullfighting, a bull may stake out his querencia, a certain part of the bull ring where he feels strong and safe.
 Ernest Hemingway's 1932 nonfiction book Death in the Afternoon describes the querencia in this context: